 - Ground plug against cylinder head or use a jumper cable to remotely ground.
 An un-grounded coil wire will give you a jolt and is also bad for the ignition system.

-- Place your thumb over the open plug hole (important to wear rubber glove)
+- Place your thumb over the open plug hole (important to wear a rubber glove)

 - Have helper crank engine